mcdemarco/the-new-kitchen-cookbook/soup/matzaball.md

 Peter believes in making chicken soup out of a chicken, so I started with a recipe that did that, [Matzoh Ball Soup](http://www.foodnetwork.com/recipes/matzoh-ball-soup-recipe.html).
 I also read up on the floater vs. sinker issue; here's [a good overview](http://www.seriouseats.com/2015/04/how-to-make-the-best-matzo-balls.html) of ball science, including the per-egg numbers.

+Makes about 32 balls, serves about 8 people.

 ## Ingredients

 ### Stock